 - Applications for work permits have been banned in general.
 However, the Ministry of Internal Affairs confirmed that there will be an opportunity to prolong existing work or business visa as well as work permits for those being already in the country.

 - There have been introduced high financial penalties and criminal liabilities for breaking hygiene rules or other rules connected to the current state of high alert, as well as for spreading “fake news” on corona.

 - Russian courts will accept only the most urgent cases and postpone the others

 - There is a national quarantine rule; anyone entering from any foreign country is obliged to go under self-quarantine for 14 days.
 The same applies for people feeling sick.

 - Several programmes to support business and physical persons have been launched, both on the federal and on regional level.
 For details please contact us.

-Link to the latest decision on federal level on travel bans:
+Link to the decision on federal level on travel bans:

 - The strict self-isolation regime has been lifted.